foundry-rs/book/src/cheatcodes/allow-cheatcodes.md

 > ℹ️ **Note**
 >
-> This is only useful for complexer test setup in forking mode.
+> This is only useful for more complex test setups in forking mode.